vikasiyer/carnd-term1-p2/writeup_template.md

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

 I based my architecture on the Lenet-5 architecture.
 Lenet-5 is relevant to the traffic sign application as it is used to classify images.
-Traffic sign application consists of training a huge dataset of images and hence I started with the Lenet-5, and tweaked it further to add a few dropout layers and tuned the hyperparameters to get a more desirable accuracy.
+Given that Traffic sign application consists of training a huge dataset of images, convolutional layers help to share parameters.
+I took Lenet-5 and tweaked it further to add a few dropout layers and tuned the hyperparameters to get a more desirable accuracy.

-As shown in the IPython notebook, the following chart shows the "Train, Validation and Test accuracy" plot.
+As shown in the IPython notebook, the following chart shows the "Train vs Validation accuracy" plot.
 Given that the accuracy values are above 0.93, it demonstrates that the model is working well.

+![alt text][image10]